Glossary of Common Terms Found in Marijuana, Cannabis Science, and the Study of Cannabinoids

 Beneath the skin.

-A medical operational procedure.
+An operational medical procedure.

 Synapse (aka “Chemical Synapse”)

 The principal psychoactive constituent of cannabis.
-In its non decarboxylated form, THC is known as tetrahydrocannabinolic acid (THCa), and is non-psychoactive.
+In its non-decarboxylated form, THC is known as tetrahydrocannabinolic acid (THCa) and is non-psychoactive.

 The measurement and balancing of a dose of medicine.